Mahalina

 Mahalina is a municipality (commune, kaominina) in Madagascar.
 It belongs to the district of Antsiranana II, which is a part of Diana Region.
 According to 2001 census, the population of Mahalina was 2,217.

 The majority 95% of the population are farmers.
 The most important crop is rice, while other important products are banana and coconut.
-Fishing employs the rest 5% of the population.
+Fishing employs the remaining 5% of the population.